2023 Most Popular Health Sciences & Services Bachelor's Degree Trade Schools in the Southeast Region

 After completing their Bachelor's Degree, health science graduates from UF carry an average student debt load of $15,354.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $157.

-With a ranking of #7, Florida Gulf Coast University did quite well on this year’s most popular schools for health sciences & services students working on their bachelor’s degree.
-FGCU is a large public school located in the suburb of Fort Myers.
+Florida Gulf Coast University did quite well in this year’s ranking of the most popular places for health sciences & services students to get a bachelor’s degree.
+It came in at #7 on the list.
+FGCU is a large public school located in the large suburb of Fort Myers.

 Women make up 73% of the health science majors at the school.